wooorm/udhr/readme.md

 ### `udhr.information()`

 Returns an array of information objects.
-Gets information about the documents: their stage, if a plain text version is available, if an accessible JSON document is available, language regions and lat-long locations, etcetera.
+Gets information about the documents: their stage, if an accessible JSON document is available, language regions and lat-long locations, etcetera.

 ```js
 var info = require('udhr').information()